nycmeshnet/docs/content/intro/typical Installs.md

 **2.- Connect to a hub or supernode (one or several apartments - with roof-to-roof expansion)**

-To allow others to connect to your rooftop, several apartments in the building, from another roof-top or simply by using a laptop or smart phone (such as from a roof terrace) we need to add to the litebeam a second equipment that allows such connections.
-We use an [OmniTik] (hardware/mikrotikomnitik5ac/) mounted on the same pole or it can be mounted somewhere else on the roof.
+To allow others to connect to your rooftop LiteBeam router we need to add an ethernet router and an access point.
+For this we usually use an [OmniTik] (hardware/mikrotikomnitik5ac/) mounted on the same pole or it can be mounted somewhere else on the roof.
+The OmniTik will give you wifi on your roof and also allow 4 other apartments to connect with ethernet.

 <img src="/img/typicalInstall/2units.jpg" alt="photo" style="width:350px;height:400px;" >
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="/img/typicalInstall/lbe+Omni.jpg" alt="photo" style="width:300px;height:400px;" >

 The OmniTik is an Omnidirectional (360°) antenna.
 It has about 2-3 block radius.
-It has the advantage to allow more than one unit in the building to be connected to it.
-We connect the Litebeam to the OmniTik and the apartment to the OmniTik via ethernet.
+We connect the Litebeam to the OmniTik and  apartments to the OmniTik via ethernet.

 <img src="/img/typicalInstall/lbe+OmniPipe.jpg" alt="photo" style="width:300px;height:400px;" >
 <img src="/img/typicalInstall/lbe+OmniPole.jpg" alt="photo" style="width:300px;height:400px;" >